H.R. 5294: For the relief of Miguel Lopez Luvian.

 Miguel Lopez Luvian

-He is the direct beneficiary: the bill would classify him as a naturalized U.S. citizen as of enactment and require the Attorney General to provide a certificate of naturalization.
+He is the direct beneficiary: the bill would make him a naturalized U.S. citizen the day it's enacted and require the Attorney General to give him a certificate of naturalization.

-The bill specifically notes he is the grandfather of one United States citizen, so the measure would help reunify a family spanning at least three generations.
+The findings note he is the grandfather of a U.S. citizen, so the relief would reunite a family spanning three generations.

 Who is affected by H.R.
 5294?